• Skip to primary navigation

 I have not tested a vegan version, but here are my suggestions for vegan substitutions in this recipe.

-Substitute the honey for more applesauce or use pitted dates that have been soaked in hot water and pureed.
+Substitute more applesauce for the honey or use pitted dates that have been soaked in hot water and pureed.
 For the eggs, replace with flax eggs.

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.

-These gluten free oatmeal raisin cookies for breakfast are here to save the day and get you out the door quickly with a clean and tasty breakfast.
-They are gluten-free with only good-for-you ingredients, no sugar added and can be frozen for on-the-go and out-the-door!
+These gluten-free breakfast cookies are here to save the day and get you out the door quickly with a filling and tasty breakfast.
+They are gluten-free with only the best ingredients and can be frozen for on-the-go and out-the-door!

 Print Recipe Pin Recipe Rate Recipe